 Long story short, research says that to understand 85% of German texts you need to know about 1,300 words.
 Not bad right?
 Totally doable.
-Plus, once you get to that point, you should be ready to continue learning German through osmosis.
+Plus, once you get to that point, you should know enough about how to learn German vocabulary to continue learning German practically through osmosis.

-But how to best go about and get these 1,300 words into your head in the first place?
+But how to best go about and get these 1,300 German vocabulary words into your head in the first place?
 That’s what we are getting to now.

-Essential Tools to Learn German Vocabulary the Stress-free Way
+Essential Tools to Learn German Vocab the Stress-free Way

 Next in your tool arsenal is a good German dictionary.
 Favored options include the Oxford German Dictionary and the Langenscheidt Standard Dictionary German.
 Should you not be into carrying around a thick paper version, here are some great options for German dictionary apps.

-Lastly you need some way of actually practicing your new vocab through quizzing and repetition.
+Lastly you need some way of actually practicing your new German vocab through quizzing and repetition.
+This is how to memorize German vocabulary so that it actually sticks.
 Paper flashcards are a tried-and-true method, however, I personally prefer memorization apps with spaced repetition such as Anki and Memrise.

 Another great option is FluentU, an online immersion platform that takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.